michaelgrosner/tribeca/HOWTO.md

   * `PingPong` - Same as `Top` but always respect the calculated `width` from the last sold or bought `size`.

+  * `Boomerang` - Same as `PingPong` but the calculated `width` for new Pongs is based on any best matching previous sold or bought `size`.

+  * `AK-47` - Same as `Boomberang` but allows multiple orders at the same time in both sides.
+To avoid old trades, on every new trade Tribeca will cancel all previous trades if those are worst.

+* `bullets` - maximum amount of trades placed in each side

+* `magazine`

+  * `Slow` - Tribeca will not try to make forced orders, only will place orders like in `Boomerang`, but allowing multiple at once.

+  * `Fast` - Tribeca will force orders until have as much consecutive `bullets` as configured.
+Increasing/decreasing price by 0.01 from the best matching `width`.

+  * `Ludicrous` - Tribeca will fire as much `bullets` as configured and cancel them as soon as possible, and repeat the process again forever (be aware: it may effectively consume all possible CPU/RAM/Network).

+* `pingAt` (note: Pongs are always placed in both sides)

+  * `BothSides` - Place new Pings in both sides.

+  * `BidSide` - Place new Pings only in Bid side, and therefore in Ask side only Pongs will be placed.

+  * `AskSide` - Place new Pings only in Ask side, and therefore in Bid side only Pongs will be placed.

+  * `Depleted` - Place new Pings only in the opposite side with not enough funds to continue trading.

+  * `DepletedBidSide` - Place new Pings only in the Ask side if there are not enough funds to continue trading in the Bid side.

+  * `DepletedAskSide` - Place new Pings only in the Bid side if there are not enough funds to continue trading in the Ask side.

+  * `StopPings` - Only place new Pongs based on the history of Pings without placing new Pings.

 * `fv` - Sets the fair value calculation mode

   * `BBO` - `FV = ([best bid price] + [best ask price])/2.0`